dsilas/SeeLevelViz/README.md

 ### Digital elevation map
 The digital elevation map (DEM) should be in tif format.
 The measurement units should be the same in the DEM and the csv (metric or imperial).
+WARNING: If you use a very lage DEM file (hundreds of megabytes) it will likely overwhelm the memory of your computer and it will freeze.
+In this case downsampling your DEM is advised.

 ## Program features